Look for binoculars that are handy to use and easy to carry

 Many uses for compact binoculars

-When we spend time outdoors compact binos are lightweight whether we’re peddling a bicycle, paddling a kayak or canoe, or walking on a nature trail.
-The size, shape and weight of binoculars matters when you’re on the move.
+When we spend time outdoors these lightweight binoculars are useful when peddling a bicycle, paddling a kayak or canoe, or walking on a nature trail.
+The size, shape and weight matters when you’re on the move.

 What to consider choosing compact binoculars